Do black holes store negative entropy?: Conjecture on a possible information theoretic reason on the area law

 \section{Conjecture on a possible information theoretic reason on the area law}

-We conjecture a possible information theoretic reason on why black holes satisfy an area law like Eq.~(\ref{eq:m1}), which argues that the entanglement of a region with its outside is upper bounded by its area, rather than its volume.
+We conjecture a possible information theoretic reason on why a black hole follows an area law like Eq.~(4), which argues that the entanglement of a region with its outside is upper bounded by its area, rather than its volume.
 Since any motion of any physical system in the spacetime happens along a quantum channel, the gravitational collapse of a star to form a black hole $B$ should be associated with the transmission of physical systems through quantum channels $\{{\cal N}_e\}_{e}$ in a quantum network spread over the spacetime.
-Then, if we quantify the entanglement stored in a black hole $B$ with the coherent information as in Eq.~(\ref{eq:m1}), this quantity is upper bounded as
+Then, if we quantify the entanglement stored in a black hole $B$ with the coherent information as in Eq.~(4), this quantity is upper bounded as

 irrespective of any detail of its dynamics \cite{AML16}.
 Here $E_{\rm sq}(\bar{B}: B^+)$ represents the squashed entanglement \cite{CW04}, $E_{\rm sq} ({\cal N}_e)$ is the squashed entanglement \cite{TGW14} of the channel ${\cal N}_e$, $\bar{l}_e$ represents how many times (on average) the channel ${\cal N}_e$ has been used in the process to form the entanglement \cite{AK17}, and the summation is taken over all $e \in \partial B$ which specify channels ${\cal N}_{e}$ connecting the inside and the outside of the black hole $B$ being formed, across its horizon.
-If the gravitational collapse satisfies $\bar{l}_e \le c$ for a constant $c$, this inequality reduces to
+If the gravitational collapse satisfies $\bar{l}_e \le C$ for a constant $C$ (which is related with the speed of the gravitational collapse), this inequality reduces to

 by the additivity of the squashed entanglement.
-Since $E_{\rm sq}\left(\bigotimes_{e\in \partial B} {\cal N}_e\right) $ is related with the capacity of the channel $\bigotimes_{e\in \partial B} {\cal N}_e$ connecting the inside and the outside of the event horizon in the spacetime, it could be upper bounded by the geometric area of the black hole $B$.
-Therefore, the area law may be explained by regarding gravitational collapse as a quantum network protocol \cite{AML16,AK17,BA17,P16,R18}.
+Since $E_{\rm sq}\left(\bigotimes_{e\in \partial B} {\cal N}_e\right) $ is related with the capacity of the channel $\bigotimes_{e\in \partial B} {\cal N}_e$ connecting the inside and the outside of the event horizon in the spacetime, it could be upper bounded by the geometric area \a{$A_B$} of the black hole $B$.
+This way, we could identify the origin of why a black hole follows the area law as the speed of the gravitational collapse.